andrewkolos/aws-certification-notes/README.md

 * Supports encryption at transit and at rest (can be enforced via config)

 ## S3
 * Lifecycle rules can  both transition and expire objects
 * There is usually a minimum amount of time that an object must reside within a tier before being transitioned.
 * By default, replicated objects are owned by the source account.
 The configuration for this is defined on the destination bucket.
 * Replication is not retroactive and versioning needs to be turned on in both buckets
 * Replication does not affect Glacier objects nor items moved by lifecycle events.

+# Misc.
+Services
+* Guard duty provides continuous threat discovery using VPC Flow logs, Cloudtrail logs, and S3 cloudtrail logs

 # Challenges
 * Can you evole a monolithic Wordpress architecture to be HA?